cassyxmarie/CMC_Designer-Toy-Awards/README.md

 _Full multi-page design recreation of the designertoyawards.com website using original illustrations.
 Build still in-progress._

+_Images and some copy borrowed from original site at http://www.designertoyawards.com/._

-_View the live site here: http://designertoyawards.surge.sh/ (For best results, view in Google Chrome)_
+_View the live site here: http://designertoyawards.surge.sh/ (For best results, view in Google Chrome, Safari, or Mozilla Firefox)_

 ## Prerequisites